 While the distribution of low medium risks across asset types is comparable, the highest risks are associated with three climate parameters.
 With extreme short-duration precipitation, there is a potential risk of flooding and backups in the stormwater and sanitary systems.
-Further, playing field and landscape maintenance may increase due to flooding events, which may become more frequent in the future.
+Further, playing field and landscape maintenance may increase due to flooding events, which may become more frequent.
 High summer temperatures and heatwave events may exceed the cooling capacity of HVAC systems in the future.
-Again, playing field and landscape maintenance needs may increase following periods of dryness and high temperatures.
+Improving HVAC capacity during facility retrofits may be necessary and could provide an opportunity to improve resilience while also reducing municipal emissions by switching to low carbon heating and cooling systems.
+Playing field and landscape maintenance needs may also increase following periods of dryness and high temperatures.
+Consideration should be given to the drought tolerance of park landscaping where possible and the Town may also look for opportunities to improve irrigation practices and water storage with natural and built systems.

-Opportunities identified in the risk assessment are associated with snow and low winter temperatures.
+Opportunities identified in the risk assessment are associated with snow and generally milder winter temperatures.
 For both climate parameters, milder winter conditions may lead to reduced or decreased demands, requirements, or impacts to infrastructure.
 A summary of the opportunities for each asset class is given below.

-- Facilities: reduced demand on heating systems and reduced snow clearing requirements. - Linear engineered assets: decreased salting and winter maintenance requirements for road components, bridges, and culverts; decreased impacts of salt corrosion and damage from snowplows for road luminaires and traffic signals; decreased snowmelt events which may reduce demand on stormwater system components. - Water infrastructure assets: decreased impacts of salt corrosion for fire hydrants; decreased breakages to water mains, water valves, and service connections; decreased snowmelt events which may reduce the likelihood of sanitary backups. - Parks and natural heritage system assets: decreased snow load on park structures.
+- Facilities: reduced demand on heating systems and reduced snow clearing requirements. - Linear engineered assets: decreased salting and winter maintenance requirements for road components, bridges, and culverts; decreased impacts of salt corrosion and damage from snowplows for road luminaires and traffic signals; decreased snowmelt events which may change the demand patterns on stormwater system components. - Water infrastructure assets: decreased impacts of salt corrosion for fire hydrants; decreased breakages to water mains, water valves, and service connections; decreased snowmelt events which may reduce the likelihood of sanitary backups. - Parks and natural heritage system assets: decreased snow load on park structures.